ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 drwxr-xr-x.
 1 root root   316  3.
 Nov 13:08 tests
 ```

-Inside the source directory you can change the permissions to any user id with `podman unshare chown 1000:1000 -R .`.
+Inside the source directory, you can change the permissions to any user id with `podman unshare chown 1000:1000 -R .`.
 Keep in mind that this
 changes the _host_ filesystem.
 You can read more about this [here](https://docs.podman.io/en/latest/markdown/podman-run.1.html).

 Finally, you can run the container with: